Rosetta (spacecraft): Deep space manoeuvres

 The spacecraft performed a close flyby of asteroid 2867 Šteins on 5 September 2008.
 Its onboard cameras were used to fine-tune the trajectory, achieving a minimum separation of less than 800 km.
 Onboard instruments measured the asteroid from 4 August to 10 September.
 Maximum relative speed between the two objects during the flyby was 8.6 km/s.

 Rosettas third and final flyby of Earth happened on 12 November 2009 at a distance of 2481 km.

-On 16 March 2010, Rosetta performed bservations of the dust tail of the object P/2010 A2.
+On 16 March 2010, Rosetta performed observations of the dust tail of the object P/2010 A2.
 Together with observations by Hubble Space Telescope, it helped to confirm that P/2010 A2 is not a comet, but an asteroid, and that the tail most likely consists of particles from an impact by a smaller asteroid.